 - Bird rescue, supply pickup, and other tasks that will require driving.
 HWC has a rescue vehicle that may be used for work purposes.

 - Coordinate with volunteers and rescue partners for rescues and transfers on other islands and arrange transportation to HWC

-- Manage and train volunteers in wildlife operations areas and assist the DWRVM or WR with training interns
+- Coordinate and train volunteers in wildlife operations areas and assist the DWRVM and WR with training of interns

 - Other duties as required or assigned